leonlan/tree-partitioning/README.md

 ## Paper

-For more details about tree partitioning, see our paper "[*Mixed-integer linear programming approaches for tree partitioning of power networks*](https://arxiv.org/abs/2110.07000)."
+For more details about tree partitioning, see our paper [*Mixed-integer linear programming approaches for tree partitioning of power networks*](https://arxiv.org/abs/2110.07000).
 If this code is useful for your work, please consider citing our work:

 ``` bibtex
 @misc{Lan2023a,